Website Regression Testing

 What is Regression Testing?

-Regression testing is used verify that features that worked correctly before any coding updates were carried out still work as intended afterwards.
+Therefore regression testing is used to ensure that things which were functioning correctly before any coding updates still work as intended afterwards.

 What is the purpose of regression testing on a website?